 Mid-career Teaching Resume Template: Associate Professor

-A candidate with more teaching experience, such as this associate professor, uses a combination resume format to point out his accomplishments and skills.
+A candidate with several years of teaching experience, such as this associate professor, should consider using a combination resume format to point out his accomplishments and skills, while flaunting a growing work history.
 This job seeker puts his most impressive education skills at the top of the resume to capture the attention of recruiters.
-Then, he details his comprehensive work history in education and includes plenty of information that is specific to teaching at the college level.
+Then, he details his steady work history in education and includes plenty of information that is specific to teaching at the college level.

-The candidate's use of quantifiable information helps him paint a clear picture of his impact to the recruiter.
+The candidate rounds out these strong points but using quantifiable information and outlining his degrees to help him paint a clear picture of his credentials to the recruiter.

 CTA: Build my resume